Wamberal Beach

 Kiama

-This seaside escape just south of Lake Illawarra is a natural wonderland of volcanic rocks, gushing blowholes and ancient rainforests.
+This seaside escape just south of Wollongong is a natural wonderland of volcanic rocks, gushing blowholes and ancient rainforests.
 Best of all, it’s just 90-minutes drive from Central Sydney – or two hours by train, although the stunning scenery en route will make the journey time fly by.
-Prepare for a generous spritz of salty surf on the Kiama Coast Walk, an essential outing that takes in both of the famed blowholes and the sea-sculpted basalt of the Cathedral Rocks.
-The entire trail, which is free to access, is 20km, but it can be broken down into three more manageable stretches if that’s a little more cardio than you were banking on.
-If the thrill of the ocean spray whets your appetite for yet more excitement, get your adrenaline pumping with a trip to the Illawarra Fly Treetop Adventures, home of the highest zipline in Australia, which will send you whizzing through the treetops 35-metres above the forest floor.
+The Kiama Coast Walk is an essential outing that takes in both of the famed blowholes and the sea-sculpted basalt of the Cathedral Rocks.
+The entire free trail is 20km, but it can be broken down into smaller, more manageable stretches if that’s a little more cardio than you were banking on.
+If the thrill of the ocean spray whets your appetite for yet more excitement, get your adrenaline pumping with a trip to the Illawarra Fly Treetop Adventures, for one of the highest ziplines in Australia.
 Too white-knuckle?
-The treetop walk is a more serene option, where you can amble along an elevated boardwalk surrounded by the lush canopy of the rainforest for just $22.
+The treetop walk is a more serene option, where you can amble along an elevated boardwalk surrounded by the lush canopy of the rainforest from just $26.

 Central NSW

-Since domestic travel is all we have to satisfy our wanderlust at present, road tripping – or ‘nomading’ if you want to use the currently in-vogue lingo – is enjoying a surge in popularity.
-Which is why it pays to take the roads less travelled.
-Instead of heading up or down the coast like the majority, beat the crowds by venturing inland to some of the gorgeous country towns and villages in Central NSW that are under the radar of most holiday seekers.
+Road tripping – or ‘nomading’ if you want to use the currently in-vogue lingo – is enjoying a surge in popularity across NSW, which is why it pays to take the roads less travelled.
+Instead of getting caught in head-slam-against-the-steering-wheel-worthy traffic heading up or down the coast, venture inland to some of the gorgeous country towns and villages Central NSW has ot offer.
+The best part?
+They're under the radar of most holiday seekers.
 Hidden gems like Rylstone, Canowindra, Tumbarumba and Holbrook are rich with history and unique local culture, as well as boasting great cuisine and wine to boot.
-And since many of these rural towns are located within national parkland, they are excellent places to base yourself for a nature-centric weekender.
+If you consider yourself a nature-centric weekender, these rural towns located within national parkland are excellent places to base yourself.
 Accommodation options can sometimes be limited, but you can keep your overheads even leaner by hiring a campervan.

 Advertising